 SDK

 The simplest way to start ingesting request logs into OpenPipe is by installing our Python or TypeScript SDK.
 Requests to both OpenAI and OpenPipe models will automatically be recorded.
 Logging doesn’t add any latency to your requests, because our SDK calls the OpenAI server directly and returns your completion before kicking off the request to record it in your project.
+We provide a drop-in replacement for the OpenAI SDK, so the only code you need to update is your import statement:Proxy

 If you’re developing in a language other than Python or TypeScript, the best way to ingest data into OpenPipe is through our proxy.
-We provide a /chat/completions
+We provide a/chat/completions

 endpoint that is fully compatible